-DETAILS OF REMUNERATION AS REQUIRED UNDER SECTION 197(12) OF THE COMPANIES ACT, 2013, READ WITH RULE 5(1) OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES, 2014 ii.
-The percentage increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary, or Manager, if any, in the FY 2022-23:
+DETAILS OF REMUNERATION AS REQUIRED UNDER SECTION 197(12) OF THE COMPANIES ACT, 2013, READ WITH RULE 5(1) OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES, 2014 i.
+The ratio of the remuneration of each director to the median remuneration of the employees of the company for the FY 2022-23:

 Name of Director/KMP Designation Ratio to the median remuneration

 Pavan Kumar Bajaj Managing Director 142 : 1

 Karan Bajaj Chief Executive Officer 155 : 1

-Astha Bajaj Executive Director 97:1
+Astha Bajaj Executive Director 97 : 1

-\Notes: Sitting fees were paid to Independent Directors for attending the Board and Committees' meeting thereof held during FY 2022-23.
+^{}Notes: Sitting fees were paid to Independent Directors for attending the Board and Committees' meeting thereof held during FY 2022-23.